-The number shown to the right of each row reports the corresponding row-wise maximum GV value after fine-tuning, where finetuned models are used as both generators and verifiers.
+The number shown to the right of each row reports the corresponding row-wise maximum GV gap after fine-tuning, where fine-tuned models are used as both generators and verifiers.
 Across all datasets, these values consistently decrease after training.
-Specifically, the sum of row-wise maximum GV values is reduced by approximately 39.8\% on SimulEq, 27.1\% on MATH-500-Numeric, and 26.0\% on MultiArith, indicating that generators internalize strategies aligned with the strongest verifiers.
-In contrast, standard self-training relies on each model’s own predictions and evaluations, whose generator–verifier value is inherently bounded by its own capability and thus cannot match the maximum GV value achieved by stronger peer models.
-By leveraging cross-model interactions, PST allows each generator to align with signals induced by stronger verifiers, leading to systematically reduced generator–verifier gaps.
+Specifically, the sum of row-wise maximum GV gaps is reduced by approximately 39.8\% on SimulEq, 27.1\% on MATH-500-Numeric, and 26.0\% on MultiArith, indicating that generators internalize strategies aligned with the strongest verifiers.
+In contrast, standard self-training relies on each model's own predictions and evaluations, whose generator--verifier value is inherently bounded by its own capability and thus cannot match the maximum GV gap achieved by stronger peer models.
+By leveraging cross-model interactions, PST allows each generator to align with signals induced by stronger verifiers, leading to systematically reduced generator--verifier gaps.
 This behavior is consistent with our theoretical interpretation, in which probability mass is progressively reallocated toward correct strategies, and the capability gap between each generator and the strongest verifier narrows over training.}